 - E-cars will dominate.
 The combustion engine will go extinct.

-- The race to develop small-scale, reliable working energy storage, i.e. batteries, will intensify and succeed, presumably in powerful and quickly rechargeable capacitive batteries.
+- The race to develop small-scale, reliable working energy storage, i.e. batteries will intensify and succeed, presumably in powerful and quickly rechargeable capacitive batteries.

 - Manufacturing will return to regions such as the USA and Europe.

-- The deteriorating demand for less-educated workforce will further increase the value of education.
+- The deteriorating demand for a less-educated workforce will further increase the value of education.
 Educational facilities (especially private schools and colleges) will thrive.

-- Carbon trade will collapse.
+- The carbon trade will collapse.

 - The shift towards cheap, clean energy will shake up the energy industry establishment.
 While solar panels tend to decentralize the energy supply, the industry will play out the card of cheap fusion energy trying to regain their central dominance on the energy market.

-- Countries that today rely on their fossil resources as source of their national wealth (Saudi Arabia, Norway, Russia, etc…) will have to find other income sources.
+- Countries that today rely on their fossil resources as a source of their national wealth (Saudi Arabia, Norway, Russia, etc…) will have to find other income sources.
 Some will fail to do so.

 Cheap energy is unthinkable today.
 Rising energy prices have forced us to accept the policy of using as little energy as possible.
-Cheap energy will be an incredible relief to the all of humankind.
+Cheap energy will be an incredible relief to all of humankind.
 Imagine a world where it does not matter what light bulbs we use, how far and how often we drive our cars, how intensely we heat our houses, how deep we dig in the earth in search for minerals, how much electricity our computer centers use, or how brightly our cities are illuminated at night.
 Individual and global mobility will put the global economy into overdrive.